Dangereece/simple-art-display/README.md

-> Currently only the metropolitan is supported and its still in the early (and very bare bones) stage
+> Its still in the early (and very bare bones) stage and currently only the metropolitan is supported
 ## Roadmap
 * Clock, Weather and More pleasing art metadata infomation (toggleable)
 * Support for other repositories from other museums and custom repositories